carpentries-incubator/genome-mining/_episodes/03-bigscape.md

 ## Introduction

 We learnt how to study the BGCs encoded by each of the genomes of our analyses.
 In case you are interested in the study of a certain BGC or a certain strain, this may be enough.
 However, sometimes the researcher aim to compare the biosynthetic potential of tens or hundreds of genomes.
-To perform this kind of analysis, we will use BiG-SCAPE, a workflow that will compare all the BGCs detected by antiSMASH and it will create similarity networks among them.
-Also, the diverse BGCs will be classified on Gene Cluster Families (GCFs) to facilitate their study.
+To perform this kind of analysis, we will use BiG-SCAPE, a workflow that will compare all the BGCs detected by antiSMASH to find their relateness.
+BiG-SCAPE will search for Pfam domains (Mistry et al., 2021) in the protein sequences of each BGC.
+Then, the Pfam domains will be linearized compared, creating different similarity networks and scoring the similarity of each pair of clusters.
+Based on this, the diverse BGCs will be classified on Gene Cluster Families (GCFs) to facilitate their study.
+A single GCF is supposed to encompass BGCs that produce chemically related metabolites (molecular families).

 Let's see how this analysis can be done:

 ## Preparing the input